Important Divorce Topics and Considerations:

 A divorce begins when one or both parties decide that the marriage relationship has broken down and should be ended.
 The divorce case is processed in the family division of the Circuit Court.
 The partner that files the court action is the PLAINTIFF.
 The plaintiff files a COMPLAINT which asks the court to grant an order.
 The complaint contains the name so the parties, pertinent background, the date of marriage, separation, reasons for divorce, listing of assets and liabilities and relief requested.

 The other party is the DEFENDANT.
 The defendant receives a summons saying that a suit has been filed and that he/she has 21 days to respond.
 If the defendant does not respond, he/she is in default and the case may continue without further notice to that person.
 If the defendant files a response with the County Clerk’s office, the case is contested.
 The response deals with the complaint, paragraph by paragraph.
 In addition, a defendant can file his/her own complaint called a COUNTERCLAIM.
 This claim must be answered by the plaintiff.

-A divorce cannot be grated in less than 60 days.
+A divorce cannot be granted in less than 60 days.
 If there are minor children, the parties must wait 180 days.
 The six-moth waiting period may be waived upon a proper showing of circumstances.
 No divorce is granted without a court hearing concerning the truth of the statements contained in the Complaint.